richardgaywood/paydata.org/content/sprawlrunners/magic/spellcasting.md

 ### Arcane Protection

 Note that this overlaps somewhat with the Shielding edge (see Sprawlrunners, pg 17).
-I wcastn't stop you taking Arcane Protection, but the edge is arguably more powerful and useful.
+I won't stop you taking Arcane Protection, but the edge is arguably more powerful and useful.

 ### Healing